Beena-Kurian/AgroExpert/README.md

 # AgroExpert
-This is a project for helping farmers to know plant diseases from leaf images and for agricultural expert guidance.
+AgroExpert is a project designed to help farmers identify plant diseases through leaf images and receive expert guidance on agricultural concerns.

 # STEPS TO FOLLOW:
 # Download the dataset for training